 BOARD OF DIRECTORS

 Linda is the Founder and Executive Director of Teen Esteem.
-Over the past 21 years, she and her team have developed educational programs for youth and their parents.
+Since 1994, she and her team have developed educational programs for youth and their parents.
 These programs focus on educating, equipping, and empowering young people to make well-informed choices guided by respect for self and others.
-Her close relationships with students, parents, school administrators, community leaders, and healthy care professionals have provided Linda with extensive knowledge on this subject matter, allowing her to provide relevant and current programs impacting the community as a whole.
+Her close relationships with students, parents, school administrators, community leaders, and health care professionals have provided Linda with extensive knowledge on this subject matter, allowing her to provide relevant and current programs impacting the community as a whole.

 Linda sits on numerous service committees in the Tri-Valley and is a sought after speaker, addressing challenges young people face in today’s ever-changing youth culture.